 The pixel scale of your guide camera can be calculated using online tools.
 By inputting the focal length of your guiding optical train and the pixel size of your guide camera's sensor, you will know how many arcseconds of sky is covered by each pixel (arcseconds per pixel).
 Such a tool is the Astronomy Tools FOV Calculator.

-- Dither Settle Pixel Tolerance and Settle Time: these are important parameters that define the succesfull end of a dither move.
+- Dither Settle Pixel Tolerance and Settle Time: these are important parameters that define the successful end of a dither move.
 When a dither is initiated by PHD2 a random move of the mount in RA/DEC is issued, the maximum amount of the random move is defined by PHD2 Dither Pixels.
-The mount then resumes its tracking operations, but depending on the mechanical stability of the gears it might take a ouple of seconds to return to its normal guiding conditions.
-This time represents the Settle Time and N.I.N.A. lets you define a Minimum Settle Time during which the mount has to be inside the pixel tolerance.
+The mount then resumes its tracking operations, but depending on the mechanical stability of the gears it might take a couple of seconds to return to its normal guiding conditions.
+This time represents the settle time and N.I.N.A. lets you define a Minimum Settle Time during which the mount has to be inside the pixel tolerance.
 If the mount is moving outside this tolerance during this timeframe, the minimum settle time timer will restart again.

 The successful completion of a dither settling is achieved when guiding after a dither move remains within the tolerance defined by the PHD2 Settle Pixel Tolerance expressed in guide camera pixels.
 Once settling is complete N.I.N.A. can continue and start a new capture.

-PHD2 Dither Pixels depends on your mount guiding capabilities and guiding scale and should be determined by looking at PHD2 logs.
+PHD2 Dither Pixels depend on your mount guiding capabilities and guiding scale and should be determined by looking at PHD2 logs.
 A great tool to analyze PHD2 logs is PHD2 Log Viewer that can be downloaded from here